 This is the second part of a three-part blog series.
 Click here to read part one.

-Following our first webinar of 2018 the FDEI team recognized our audience’s desire for quality resources and information related to dual language learners.
-We carefully reviewed your questions and comments and reached out to Elizabeth D. Peña, Ph.D. at the University of California, Irvine.
+Education professionals desire quality resources and information related to dual language learners.
+In order to provide that, we reached out to Elizabeth D. Peña, Ph.D. at the University of California, Irvine.
 Dr. Peña, a certified Speech-Language Pathologist, is a professor in the School of Education.
 She is also an American Speech Language Hearing Association Fellow.
 Her research focuses include bilingualism, language impairment, language development, and assessment bias & measurement.
 In this three-part blog series Dr. Peña hopes to answer your questions and help dispel common myths.

 I think persistence is the key.
 If a family speaks a language that is different from the community language, the best thing to ensure bilingualism is to continue using the home language.
 Using the one-person one-language strategy if both partners are fluent in different languages can promote bilingualism.
 Care must be taken to ensure that use of this strategy does not result in both parents speaking the community language.
 Children need exposure to a language to learn it, and casual exposure probably will not be enough.